• Skip to main content

 Eating things they shouldn’t or eating unsupervised

 Some dogs are notorious when it comes to eating anything and everything off the ground.
 If you see me walking my dogs you’ll notice my head is constantly turned to the left and down.
-The left because that’s the side my dogs walk on and down in order to keep an eagle eye they don’t eat anything.
+The left because that’s the side my dogs preventing common injuries in dogswalk on and down in order to keep an eagle eye they don’t eat anything.
 In a split second they found that chicken bone and aren’t letting go!
 Of course it’s a worry for Jack but worse for Red because she no longer has the cast iron stomach she used to have.
 She may be blind, but if there’s crap on the ground she’ll find it…and good luck prying it out of her jaw.

 Never leave your dog unattended while he’s chewing a bone, and no toy should be a choking hazard, meaning pay attention to the size.